jabeerahmed/testrepo/term1/project1/writeup.md

 >  **Region Selection**

  Canny detector finds edges in high contrast areas.
 Therefore, the edge points shown above does not only limit to the lane line.
-In order to remove edges generator from the surrounding scenery, a quadrilateral region was selected as the mask as shown below.
+In order to remove edges generated from the surrounding scenery, a quadrilateral region was selected as the mask as shown below.

 ![enter image description here](https://lh3.googleusercontent.com/-DF2TmbGtedA/WK6c2fcG2AI/AAAAAAAAyi0/EMdDcs96RgsAxYErwa8Wyl4GaDBhulPDACLcB/s0/masked_canny.png "Region selected version of the Canny image")